jojoX94/masterPortfolio--React_Js/README.md

 **Option 1:**

 - Run `npm run build` to generate the production build folder.
+- Follow the instructions provided in the README file of your existing build folder on your local machine or in your GitHub repository.
+If the README file does not exist, you can proceed with the following steps.
 - Enter the build folder, `git init` and push the generated code to the `master` branch of your new repository on github.
 That's it.
 It's Done.
 - You may need to `git init` and force push at every new build.